-Dementia, senility or Canine Cognitive Dysfunction (CCD) – whatever you call it, dementia in dogs does exist.
+Dementia, senility or Canine Cognitive Dysfunction (CCD) – whatever you call it, dementia in a dog exists.

-It’s probably sounding a bit scary but don’t worry, I’m going to walk you through what this is, how it’s diagnosed, and the treatment options available.
+It’s probably sounding a bit scary but don’t worry.
+I’m going to walk you through what it is, how it’s diagnosed, treatment options available and share some of my experiences.
 One thing I always like to mention that is relevant for all pets, but seniors in particular, is the importance of keeping an eye out for changes in behaviour.
 If you notice anything different, no matter how subtle you think it is, my advice is to make a note of what you’re witnessing, video it if possible and make an appointment to see your vet.

 What many people assume is just a natural part of aging could, in fact, be signalling a problem.
 A problem caught early stands a much better chance of being treated, or at least managed.

 What causes dementia in a dog?

 Some vets are sure of the causes, others not so much.
 Here is what I have discovered.

 - Free radical damage which harm healthy cells in the brain